plenoptic-org/plenoptic/docs/developers/contributing.md

 ### Contribution workflow

 We welcome contributions to `plenoptic`!
-In order to contribute, please create your own branch, make sure the tests pass, and open a Pull Request.
 We follow the [GitHub Flow](https://www.gitkraken.com/learn/git/best-practices/git-branch-strategy#github-flow-branch-strategy)
 workflow: no one is allowed to push to the `main` branch, all development